 - Whether you call or write, you should contact Customer Care right away.
-You can make the complaint at any time after you had the problem you want to complain about. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.
+The complaint must be made within 60 calendar days after you had the problem you want to complain about. - If you're making a complaint because we denied your request for a fast coverage decision or a fast appeal, we'll automatically give you a fast complaint.
+If you have a fast complaint, it means we'll give you an answer within 24 hours. - The deadline for making a complaint is 60 calendar days from the time you had the problem you want to complain about.